insure logo

 ZIP codes with the cheapest car insurance in Ohio

-Drivers in the 43420 ZIP code pay the lowest average annual premium in Ohio, at $1,183.
-See which other areas of the state offer more affordable rates below.
+In Ohio, drivers living in the 44212 ZIP code enjoy the lowest average annual premium at $1,425.
+Check the table below to see which other ZIP codes in the state have more affordable rates.

 ZIP codeCityAverage annual rates